-Community-facing theatre productions that use public voice to script shows about diversity matters and local culture with public performances and participation.
+Community-facing theatre productions that used public voice to script shows about diversity matters and local culture with public performances and participation.

-As part of the ongoing School Residency Programme, RoughHouse Theatre has been developing brand new pieces of verbatim theatre about Boltonians, played by Boltonians, with material generated by the School community and the wider Bolton community.
+As part of the four-year School Residency Programme, RoughHouse Theatre developed brand new pieces of verbatim theatre about Boltonians, played by Boltonians, with material generated by the School community and the wider Bolton community.

 To engage broader school community and local community in pieces of original theatre.